Philosophy and Goals

-In August 2015 Tiny Tot Preschool has been awarded a Gold Circle of Quality.
+In August 2015 Tiny Tot Preschool was awarded the Gold Circle of Quality by ExceleRate Illinois, the state's new quality rating and improvement system for early learning and development providers.
 Our staff worked very hard to achieve this accomplishment.
 We continue on a daily basis to maintain and improve our services to you and your families.To learn more about ExceleRate Illinois, please visit their website.

 Please feel free to download and read the Parent Handbook below.

 Summary of Licensing Standards for Day Care Centers

 A community providing a positive outlook of learning for all children and inspiring a lifetime desire to learn.